#

 It’s history and traditions…

-July 9, 1871 - signing of contract for the establishment of Colegio de San Jose between Reverend Father Ildefonso Moral, CM – Rector of Jaro Archdiocesan Seminary and Don Ricardo Mascuñana.
+July 9, 1871 ● The contract for the establishment of Colegio de San Jose was signed by Reverend Father Ildefonso Moral, Congregation of the Mission, Rector of Jaro Archdiocesan Seminary and Don Ricardo Mascuñana.

-May 1, 1872 - mark the humble beginning of Colegio de San Jose.
-The Daughters of Charity opened a school to provide Christian education for young girls.
+May 1, 1872 ● The Daughters of Charity opened a school to provide Christian Education for young girls.
+This was the humble beginning of Colegio de San Jose.

-November 27, 1959 - the strong determination of the Sisters and the support of the Superiors of the Congregation: Sor Ana Cassassas, DC, Sor Hermenegilda Beroiz, DC, father Zacarias Subiñas, CM, the local church, its alumni, benefactors and friends, the new Colegio de San Jose was blessed by His Excellency Most Rev. Jose Ma.
-Cuenco, Archbishop of Jaro
+November 27, 1959 ● The new and imposing Colegio de San Jose, which was dedicated to Our Lady of the Miraculous Medal, was blessed by His Excellency Most Rev. Jose Ma.
+Cuenco, Archbishop of Jaro through the strong determination of the Sisters and the support of the Superiors of the Congregation: Sor Ana Cassassas, DC, Sor Hermenegilda Beroiz, DC, Fr.
+Zacarias Subiñas, CM, the local church, its alumni, benefactors and friends.

 Our History